mdcatapult/aurac-web-plugin/README.md

 ## Running NER on a web page

+The plugin runs Leadmine over a web page in a Chrome or Firefox browser, logging the result.
 Once the extension is loaded you will see the following icon:

 ![image](./src/assets/favicon.ico)

 Clicking this icon will reveal a popup, which currently has a single `NER` option.
-Clicking the `NER` button will run Leadmine (by making an API call to the Leadmine Web Service at https://leadmine.wopr.inf.mdc) on the contents of the active tab in a Chrome or Firefox browser, logging the result.
+Clicking the `NER` button will run Leadmine (by making an API call to the Leadmine Web Service at https://leadmine.wopr.inf.mdc) on the contents of the active tab.

 ### Development